maidsafe/rfcs/proposed/0000-crust-refactor/nat-traversal-library.md

     /// A bound, but neither listening or connected tcp socket.
 The socket is bound to be reuseable
     /// (ie. SO_REUSEADDR is set as is SO_REUSEPORT on unix). pub socket: net2::TcpBuilder,
-    /// The known endpoints of this socket. pub endpoints: Vec<MappedSocketAddr>,
+    /// The known endpoints of this socket.
+This includes all known endpoints of the socket
+    /// including local addresses.
+    pub endpoints: Vec<MappedSocketAddr>,
 }